Hùng Vương High School: Uniform

-The uniform consists of white shirt, gray pants for boys and gray skirt for girls.
-However, on Monday and Thursday, the girls need to wear traditional Vietnamese dresses.
+The uniform consists of a white shirt, gray pants for boys, and a gray skirt for girls.
+However, on Monday, the girls need to wear traditional Vietnamese dresses.

 Education

 Hùng Vương High School offers its courses to students from grades 10 to 12.
 Each grade has 25 classes and one special class for the distinction group.
-This group has specialized training in subjects like Mathematics, Physics and Chemistry.
+This group has specialized training in subjects like mathematics, physics, and chemistry.

 Infrastructure

-This school has a well equipped Chemistry, Physics and Computer lab.
-The school also has a large kitchen for the students to learn how to cook.
-It houses a mini football field and basketball field.
+This school has a well-equipped chemistry, physics, and computer lab.
+The school also has a large kitchen for the students to learn how to cook in.
+It houses a mini-football field and a basketball field.

 Sports and Events

 Hùng Vương High School often arranges various sports events throughout the year.
 Students from each class have to choose their nominee for their team before the competition.
-Football, basketball, table tennis and chess are the most common sports in the school.
+Football, basketball, table tennis, and chess are the most common sports in the school.

 The most important of all the events held in the school is the school's "Fun Fair".
-On that day, teachers and students organize a number of stores.
+On that day, teachers and students organize several stores.
 In each class, they have to prepare food and drinks to sell.